mariiinda/gatsby-theme-recipes/packages/gatsby-theme-recipes/README.md

 ## Installation from scratch

-This guide will take you trough adding the theme to a new project.
+This guide will take you through adding the theme to a new project.

 1. Installation